Save this Spicy Sweet Potato Fry recipe for when your craving fries and don’t want to feel guilty about eating them.

 Fries taste amazing, yet eating them may reminds us that our swimsuit won’t fit as well afterwards.

 SWEET POTATOES TO THE RESCUE

-How about this?
-The next time you have a craving for fries, peel a sweet potato, cut it into matchsticks, toss them with cooking oil and Cajun spice, then let the toaster-oven bake them to sweet potato fry perfection!
+The next time you have a craving for fries consider this instead: peel a sweet potato, cut it into matchsticks, toss them with cooking oil and Cajun spice, then let the toaster-oven or air-fryer bake them to sweet potato fry perfection!

-They’re delicious, nutritious and low in fat so they won’t mess with how the swimsuit fits.
+Delicious, nutritious, low in fat and won’t mess with the swimsuit!